-NOTE: Pure tupelo honey will not crystallize (also called 'sugaring').
-But pure tupelo is impossible to get because the bees will visit other plants that are in bloom at the same time as the tupelo trees.
-The ratio of tupelo to non-tupelo nectar will vary from year to year, location to location, and even beehive to beehive.
-As a result, a small layer of sugar may appear at the bottom of your container.
-This is a natural change, and it can be reversed by placing the container in hot water (but not too hot) and shaking the honey bottle every few minutes until the sugar has dissolved.
+Pure tupelo honey will not crystallize (also called "sugaring").
+But pure tupelo is impossible to achieve because bees will always visit other plants that are in bloom at the same time as the tupelo trees.
+The ratio of tupelo to non-tupelo nectar in the honey will vary from year to year, from location to location and even from beehive to beehive.
+So if a thin layer of sugar forms at the botttom of the bottle, just place it in some hot water and shake the bottle every few minutes until the sugar has dissolved.

 Honestly, tupelo honey goes with just about anything and everything.
 But you want to make sure the food does not overpower the unique flavor of the honey.
 So hot biscuits, warm bread, or a steaming bowl of oatmeal are all good choices.
 Many of our customers will only use tupelo honey for their coffee and tea.